mco-gh/mco.dev/content/post/courses.md

 <img style="margin-right: 20px" height="200" align="left" src="/img/cat.jpg" />

-Anyone can learn technology.
-All it takes is practice, some determination, and a good teacher.
+Anyone can understand technology and learn to code.
+All it takes is regular practice, some determination, and a good teacher.
 That's where I come in.
 I want to help you learn some useful skills. **If you are Palestinian, a women, a person of color, or a member of any other group that is underrepresented in tech, I'll teach you for free.**